Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/what-is-hermes.md

 sidebar_position: 1
 ---

-[//]: # (TODO: Description of goals/mechanics of ve3,3 and main b3,3 takeaways)
+[//]: # 'TODO: Description of goals/mechanics of ve3,3 and main b3,3 takeaways'
-[//]: # (TODO: Explain how/why Hermes is a "Omnichain Yield and Liquidity Marketplace")
+[//]: # 'TODO: Explain how/why Hermes is a "Omnichain Yield and Liquidity Marketplace"'

 Welcome to Hermes Protocol 👋

-Hermes Protocol V2 is a complete revamp of V1, with the codebase having been fully re-written, packed with new and improved features, and fully audited.
-This major upgrade to the previous version of the protocol introduces new and improved features to enhance the user experience in the DeFi space.
-The protocol is decentralized and permissionless, meaning anyone can use it without the need for permission from a central authority.
+Hermes Protocol V2 is a complete overhaul of V1—rebuilt from the ground up, fully audited, and packed with powerful new features.
+It’s a decentralized, permissionless, omnichain yield and liquidity marketplace, designed to be community-owned and future-proof.

-At its core, Hermes Protocol V2 is an Omnichain yield and liquidity marketplace that is community-owned and future-proof.
-The protocol has been designed to improve upon key mechanics like ve(3,3) mechanics from V1 and to address some of the limitations of existing DeFi protocols.
+Designed to improve upon key mechanics like ve(3,3) mechanics from V1, Hermes V2 addresses limitations of existing DeFi protocols while enhancing user experience across the ecosystem.

 ### Omnichain Concentrated and Unified Liquidity